Essential Advice for SQE1

 Remember certain legal terms.
 You should remember certain case names, statutory provisions, regulatory authorities, and what they mean because they can be the terms directly used in the questions.
 These terms are normally used to describe a legal principle or an area of law or a rule or procedural step.
 If you don’t remember them, you will not be able to select the correct answers.
 Examples include Rylands v Fletcher, Saunders v Vautier, Section 25 notice, Section 8 notice, Section 21 notice, Part 36 offer, Part 20 claim, Part 8 claim, and Jervis v Harris clause.

 Be aware that the five options are intentionally designed to confuse you.
-There is only one correct answer out of five for each question, but the other wrong answers are carefully designed to mislead you.
-Nevertheless, if you are careful enough, you should easily find that one of the answers is obviously wrong.
-Very often, there will be two options which are likely to be the correct answer.
-Most likely, one of these two options is correct.
+There are several possible answers to each question, but only one is the best option.
+The other answers are carefully designed to mislead you.
+However, if you are careful enough, you should easily identify one or two options that are clearly incorrect.
+Very often, you will be able to narrow it down to two or three options that seem like the best answers, with one of these options most likely being the correct answer.

 You just need a pass.
 Don’t aim to answer all the questions correctly.
 This is impossible and unrealistic even for the brightest candidates.
 In fact, you don’t need to answer all the questions correctly to pass.
 Previous statistics show that you need to answer 99–103 questions correctly out of 180 questions to pass the FLK1 or FLK2.
 This means you only need to answer 55%–57% of the questions correctly to pass the assessment.
 This also means it is perfectly ok to let go of some questions.